glorialii/glorialii/README.md

-# 💫 About Me:
+# 💫 Hi, I'm Gloria!
+Welcome to my profile:
-a health and fitness app
+currently: a health and fitness app

 ## 🌐 Socials: